 Our personal injury attorneys have experience handling premises liability lawsuits, including sidewalk accidents.

 We can ensure you are properly compensated by the responsible property owner.
 We can walk you through the legal process and answer all the questions you might have about your claim.

-We will also review how how much compensation we believe your lawsuit is worth.
+We will also review how much compensation we believe your lawsuit is worth.
 We work on a contingency basis, meaning we don't get paid unless you win your case.

-Put simply, you don't have any out of pocket expenses for our services.
+Put simply, you don't have any out-of-pocket expenses for our services.
 If we win your case, our fees will be taken from the settlement we bring you.

-At Injury Justice Law Firm, our personal injury lawyers are highly experienced handling all types of accident cases.
+At Injury Justice Law Firm, our personal injury lawyers are highly experienced in handling all types of accident cases.

-We can start building your injury case without delay to make sure evidence we need is still available.
+We can start building your injury case without delay to make sure the evidence we need is still available.

 Our law firm has two office locations in Los Angeles County.
 Call our office at (818) 781-1570, or you can fill out our contact form.